noiseprotocol/noise_spec/noise.md

 A handshake message begins with a sequence of one or more DH public keys.
 Following the public keys will be a **payload** which could be used to convey certificates or other handshake data.
-Encryption of public keys and payloads will occur once a shared secret key has been established.
-Zero-length payloads are allowed and will result in 16-byte payload ciphertexts, since encryption adds a 16-byte **authentication tag** to each ciphertext.
+Encryption of public keys and payloads will occur after a DH operation establishes a shared secret key between the two parties.
+Zero-length payloads are allowed.
+If encrypted, a zero-length payload will result in a 16-byte payload ciphertext, since encryption adds a 16-byte **authentication tag** to each ciphertext.

 A transport message consists solely of an encrypted payload.